stencila/stencila/docs/reference/nodes/division.md

 A division is used to style block content

-::: rounded-xl bg-rose-100 p-8 text-2xl text-rose-600 text-center text-justify italic mb-4
+::: rounded-xl bg-rose-100 p-8 text-2xl text-rose-600 text-center text-justify

 This paragraph will have a light rose background with rounded corners, extra padding around it, and large, italicized rose colored text.